enan0sh/hackaton-tsa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

+## Runing python parser
+To run the parser we need to get the python 3 program to be able to read the information from the live site and parse it into a json format for the web application consumption.

+This python script needs the following packages :
+-bs4:
+pip3 install bs4
+-requests
+pip3 install requests
+-bottle
+pip3 install bottle
+-json
+pip3 install json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.